Skip to Calculator

 Component Minimums Are Non-Negotiable at Every Age

 Regardless of your age group, failing a component minimum is an automatic Unsatisfactory.
-A 58-year-old male who does only 9 push-ups fails — even though his bracket's minimum is 10.
+A 58-year-old male who does only 9 push-ups fails, even though his bracket's minimum is 10.
 There's no exception for "almost made it."

 The minimums represent the floor, not the target.
 If you're training to just clear the minimum in any component, you're one off day away from a failed test.

-For a deeper look at how the scoring system works — including how component points add up to your composite — see the [Air Force PT scoring breakdown](/blog/air-force-pt-test-scoring-guide).
-And to see how your current numbers stack up under your specific age group's tables, the [assessment score calculator](/) runs the math automatically — along with noting our [scoring methodology](/about).
+For a deeper look at how the scoring system works, including how component points add up to your composite, see the Air Force PT scoring breakdown.
+And to see how your current numbers stack up under your specific age group's tables, the assessment score calculator runs the math automatically, along with noting our scoring methodology.